Dhghomon/easy_rust/README.md

 fn main() -> std::io::Result<()> {
     let mut file = fs::File::create("myfilename.txt")?; // Create a file with this name.
                                                         // CAREFUL!
 If you have a file with this name already,
-                                                        // it will delete it and make a new one. file.write_all(b"Let's put this in the file")?;     // Don't forget the b in front of ".
+                                                        // it will delete everything in it. file.write_all(b"Let's put this in the file")?;     // Don't forget the b in front of ".
 That's because files take bytes.
     Ok(())
 }